 Block up motorhome with wooden blocks or manufactured jackstands on a hard level surface to relieve the constant pressure on one area of the tires.
 Partially deflate the tires.
+Cover to protect stands on a hard level surface to relieve the constant pressure on one area of the tires.
+Partially deflate the tires.
 Cover to protect against sunlight with burlap, plywood or specially designed tire covers which are available at RV dealerships.